Turn Setbacks Into Success: 10 Steps

 5. Reevaluate Your Life Goals.
 I’m a very proactive person.
 My professional work running a PR firm requires being strategic.
 So while I was grieving and “being patient” I did move to step #5 which is this step, “reevaluate”.
 I realized that I wasn’t going to marry the person I had planned on, but I did still want to get married.
 Even though my dream job got eliminated, I still wanted to work in the same field.
 So while my vision and dreams changed drastically in one way, I realized I still had these same goals.
 While they wouldn’t be exactly lived out the same way, I could still pursue them.
 This helped a lot.
 No matter what you lost in the setback, you may be able to keep the same or similar goal and still reach it.
 You may realize that the direction or goal you had wasn’t all that great, so your new goal may be different.
 That’s okay too.
 Determine where you want to go, and what you want is key.

 8. Pray.
 Pray.
 Pray.
 I did this throughout all these steps.
 Even when I felt completely lost in terms of my plan or way forward, I knew God was there, loving me, and directing my steps, even when it really didn’t feel like it.
-Sometimes you have to let the truth of God’s word and your faith and trust in God to override your terrible feelings of hopelessness, pessimism or sadness.
+Sometimes you have to let the truth of God’s word, your faith and trust in Him, to override your terrible feelings of hopelessness, pessimism or sadness.
 It’s All About The Grace after all!!
 Rely on God’s grace, and put your faith over your fear, and feelings.
 Prayer is a conversation with God.
 To be honest, I did tell God exactly how I was feeling.
-God got an earful, or universe-full of my justifiably upset trash talk.
-But when my upset rant was done, and when I was willing to listen, God did provide comfort, consolations and guidance along the way.
+God got an earful, or universe-full of my justifiably upset trash talk, but when my upset rant was done, and when I was willing to listen, God did provide comfort, consolations and guidance along the way.

 10. Have Hope.
 Easier said than done.
 When you are reeling with emotion over a setback, this is very hard to do.
 Have hope.
-It’s only through looking back at these experiences that I can say in hindsight, because I know how the story ended up.
+It’s only through looking back at these experiences that I can say in hindsight, to have hope, because I know how the story ended up.
 I’ve been happily married to a wonderful man for many years, I have a beautiful family, home and awesome career.
-I’m still working the business that I created all those years ago, and still loving it.
-But when things look grim, I knew God had a plan.
+As I mentioned, I’m still working the business that I created all those years ago, and still loving it.
+But when things looked grim, I knew God had a plan.
 I trusted God even though I felt deep, life-crushing sorrow.
-And ultimately this was likely the plan and place God knew I’d be most happy.
+And ultimately the destination I arrived at was likely the plan and place all along, because God knew where I’d be most happy.
+(He was right!)

 Share and Enjoy !